It consists of structures on either side of the third ventricle and includes the thalamus, hypothalamus, epithalamus, and subthalamus.

-Dynorphin is synthesized in vasopressin neurons and is co-released with vasopressin from dendrites at the somatic level, where it acts autocrine to inhibit the activity of vasopressin neurons, contributing to the phasic firing pattern.
+Dynorphin is synthesized in vasopressin neurons and is co-released with vasopressin from dendrites at the physical level.
+It acts autocrine to inhibit the activity of vasopressin neurons, contributing to the phasic firing pattern.

 One of the most remarkable aspects of the magnocellular system is the plasticity of the system in response to prolonged stimulation.
-This plasticity is of greatest importance in humans during labor and lactation.
+This plasticity is of most significant importance in humans during labor and lactation.

 The thalamus and hypothalamus have been described previously.
-The following tables highlight these different structures, their components, and also the functions of each of the areas.
+The following tables highlight these different structures, their components, and the functions of each area.

 The epithalamus is involved in many functions, including motor control, the sleep-wake cycle, and responses to stress.

-The pineal gland is critical for the regulation of circadian rhythms due to its production of melatonin, and the choroid plexus synthesizes cerebrospinal fluid and many growth factors.
+The pineal gland is critical for regulating circadian rhythms due to its melatonin production, and the choroid plexus synthesizes cerebrospinal fluid and many growth factors.

-Including fibroblasts and insulin-like and platelet-derived growth factors, and it performs important functions, such as providing a pathway for nutrients and removing by-products of metabolism.
+Including fibroblasts and insulin-like and platelet-derived growth factors, it performs essential functions, such as providing a pathway for nutrients and removing by-products of metabolism.

-Epithalamus dysfunction has been reported to be related to mood disorders such as major depression, schizophrenia, and sleep disorders.
+Epithalamus dysfunction has been related to mood disorders such as major depression, schizophrenia, and sleep disorders.
 However, knowledge regarding the epithalamus development process is limited.

-During early development, the parent domain in the diencephalon divides into three prosomers (p), ie, p1, p2, and p3, along the anterior-posterior axis.
+During early development, the parent domain in the diencephalon divides into three prosumers (p), i.e., p1, p2, and p3, along the anterior-posterior axis.
 P1 and p3 give rise to the pretectum and prethalamus, respectively.

 The most dorsal region of p2 produces the epithalamus, and the other part generates the thalamus.
-In the presumed epithelial progenitor domain, the most anterior area containing the roof plate becomes the third ventricular choroid plexus, while the adjacent part generates the habenular commissure, paired habenules, and the pineal gland.
+The roof plate’s most anterior area becomes the third ventricular choroid plexus in the presumed epithelial progenitor domain.
+At the same time, the adjacent part generates the habenular commissure, paired habenules, and the pineal gland.

-Previously, a member of the fibroblast growth factor family, fibroblast growth factor, has been reported to regulate habenule and pineal gland development in a dose-dependent manner.
+Previously, a fibroblast growth factor family member, fibroblast growth factor, has been reported to regulate habenula and pineal gland development in a dose-dependent manner.

 In zebrafish, fibroblast growth factor signaling also controls the specification of the pineal complex.
 However, the molecular and cellular mechanisms underlying the development of the epithalamus remain largely unknown.

-Foxg1 encodes a winged helix transcriptional repressor and has been reported to play a critical role during telencephalic development.
-Patients with Foxg1 mutations have been reported to suffer from mental retardation, poor social interactions, and severe anxiety.
+Foxg1 encodes a winged-helix transcriptional repressor and has been reported to play a critical role during telencephalic development.
+Patients with Foxg1 mutations have suffered from mental retardation, poor social interactions, and severe anxiety.

 In particular, severe sleep disturbances, third ventricular deformation, and choroid plexus cysts have also been reported.
 Therefore, Foxg1 may also be involved in the regulation of capital development.